denzelrenner/LIFE4136-Group1-Rotation2/README.md

 |Hellanthus annus|XP_022003179.2|
 |Sparassis crispa|XP_027612870.1|

+We identified the closest homolgs for g10577 as being retrotransposons.

 ## Domain identification
-We have discovered the closest homologs for our proteins in different species so we can begin investigating the structural domains and function of our proteins.
+We have discovered the closest homologs for our proteins in different species so we can begin investigating the structural domains in our proteins to get an idea of how they function.

 ### g46214